JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 ## Update DSL from 2022.05.x to 2023.11.x

 * The bundled Kotlin version has been updated to 1.8.22.
-* For security reasons, existing AWS connections can now be used only by parent projects of these connections.
-Child sub-projects cannot access parent AWS connections.
-To allow a subproject use the AWS connection of its parent project, add the `allowInSubProjects = true` parameter to this connection's settings block.
+* For security reasons, existing AWS connections can now be used only those TeamCity project that own these connections.
+Child sub-projects cannot access connections of their parent projects.
+To allow a subproject to use the AWS connection of its parent project, add the `allowInSubProjects = true` parameter to this connection's settings block.

 <anchor name="dsl202305"/>